The Motion Picture Licensing Corporation Agreement

 The State Department’s Bureau of Educational and Cultural Affairs (ECA) Cultural Programs Division maintains a licensing agreement with the Motion Picture Licensing Corporation (MPLC), representing the department’s most comprehensive means for supporting public diplomacy efforts through film and TV.
-This agreement was renewed on September 15, 2017, and will be in effect through September 15, 2018, with four renewable option years (through 2022).
-If needed, a post can download a certificate of license issued by the MPLC that verifies the State Department’s licensing agreement.
+This agreement was renewed on September 15, 2018, and will be in effect through September 15, 2019, with three renewable option years (through 2022).
+If needed, a post can download a certificate of license (PDF 67 kb) issued by the MPLC that verifies the State Department’s licensing agreement.

 The scope of the MPLC agreement has broadened to include television programs produced and distributed by A&E, Comedy Central, Discovery, NBC, Fox, the History Channel and more.
-Currently, the MPLC agreement covers television programs from 78 production/distribution companies.
+Currently, the MPLC agreement covers television programs from over 200 production/distribution companies.